ioshuoyuhao/APAN5560-HW1/README.md

-# Module 4 Class Activity & Assignment 2 Practices Codebase
+# Assignment 3: Image Generation - Generative Adversarial Networks

 APAN 5560 Applied Generative AI

-This repository contains the helper library for Module 4: Modern Deep Learning Architectures, and practice question implementation for HW2.
+This repository contains the FastAPI application with MNIST GAN for generating handwritten digits, built as part of Assignment 3

 ---